mcdemarco/the-new-kitchen-cookbook/appetizers/moroccanSpiceMix.md

 # Moroccan Spice Mix (Ras el Hanout)

 This is good for putting on frozen vegetables, [roasted chickpeas](../appetizers/chickpeas.md), or [whiting](https://www.thespruceeats.com/whiting-moroccan-fried-fish-recipe-2394646) (1 tsp. per pound).
 I've revised it to include more spices, but not too much cinnamon, a la [MarocMama](https://marocmama.com/how-to-make-ras-el-hanout/).
+At some point I also looked at [Epicurious' recipe](https://www.epicurious.com/recipes/food/views/ras-el-hanout-101070).

 Makes 1 jar.